valist-io/valist/docs/multi-factor-everything.md

 ## How it works

-You may have heard of the [two man rule](https://en.wikipedia.org/wiki/Two-man_rule) an authentication mechanism designed to prevent accidental or malicious launch of nuclear weapons by a single individual.
+You may have heard of the [two man rule](https://en.wikipedia.org/wiki/Two-man_rule) -- an authentication mechanism designed to prevent accidental or malicious launch of nuclear weapons by a single individual.
 This mechanism requires the presence of two authorized individuals, **with special keys**, to perform a nuclear strike.
 Valist applies this same concept to software distribution.
 When enabled multi-party verification requires operations be verified and digitally signed by multiple members within your organization before being finalized.

 ![two-man-rule](img/two-man-rule.jpeg)

 ## Organization vs Repo Level

-On the **organization** level organization admins are able to vote on:
+On the **organization** level, organization admins are able to vote on:

-* Adding new organization admins to the organization
+* Adding new organization admins to the organization.

-On the **repository** level members are able to vote on:
+On the **repository** level, members are able to vote on:

 * Approving a new repository threshold for votes.